HanLab-OSU/Beat/README.md

 # Beat - Base Editing Analysis Tool
-Beat determines editing effiency after substracting the background noise without the need to normalize to control samples.
+Beat determines editing efficiency after subtracting the background noise without the need to normalize to control samples.
 It finds the noise and filters the outliers from the noise using the Median Absolute Deviation (MAD) method